-Rowen B Craigie Kenneth M Barton David G Courtney Current Position Chief Executive Officer and Managing Director (commenced 1 December 2007): During FY11, Mr Craigie had a five year employment agreement with Crown Limited which was due to expire in December 2012.
-Mr Craigie entered into a new contract of employment on 15 September 2011.
-Chief Financial Officer, Crown Limited (commenced 9 March 2010): Mr Barton's employment contract with Crown Limited commenced on 9 March 2010 and expires in March 2015.
-Current Position Chief Executive Officer, Crown Mell Limited (from 6 March 2007 to 8 Oc 2010): Mr Courtney's employment con Crown Melbourne commenced on 6 M and was due to expire on 5 March 20 Fixed Remuneration Fixed Remuneration Base salary: \$2,984,801 per annum. \$1,234,801 per annum.
-Base salary: \$1,344,801 per annum.
-Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$15,199 per annum.
-Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$15,199 per annum.
-Superannuation Compulsory Superannuation Guarante Contributions up to the maximum con base, equating to \$15,199 per annum Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Burswood facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
-Complimentary privileges at Crown Melbourne and Burswood facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
-Until Mr Barton relocates to Melbourne, Crown will meet the weekly travel costs of his Melbourne/Sydney commuting and will provide hotel accommodation while in Melbourne.
-Non-monetary benefits and other: Complimentary privileges at Crown M and Burswood facilities, mobile teleph salary sacrifice arrangements for moto and superannuation.
-Performance based remuneration 20 Performance based remunerati on STI: Discretionary up to a maximum of \$2,000,000 of which up to a maximum of \$1,000,000 is assessed by the Executive Chairman based on the achievement of personal KPOs.
-A further Mr Barton's annual target STI is \$500,000 and payment depends on meeting agreed personal KPOs.
-The STI may, at the discretion of the Nomination and Remuneration Committee, be STI: Discretionary STI based on the perform Crown Limited and the achievement of KPOs.
-Mr Courtney's annual target ST of his TEC. \$1,000,000 may be paid at the discretion of the Crown Board if Crown's performance substantially exceeds that set out in Crown's business plan and represents an exemplary outcome. increased to a maximum of \$750,000 if Mr Barton exceeds his KPOs and Crown also achieves its performance objectives.
-LTI: Participation in the Gaming LTI until F that LTI ceased.
-The Gaming LTI was in detail in previous Reports.
-LTI: Participation in the Gaming LTI until F10 when that LTI ceased.
-The Gaming LTI was described Mr Barton has been invited to participate in the Crown LTI.
-Subject to achieving internal earnings 2011 Percentage breakdown of remuneration Fixed remuneration1STI97%1% in detail in previous Reports. per share targets in FY11, FY12, FY13 and FY14, Post employment benefits Nil Mr Barton is eligible to receive up to \$4,500,000 (15% for FY11, 20% for FY12, 25% for FY13 and 40% for FY14).
-See further page 55.
-Post-employment restraint Crown may impose various restraint p up to a period of 36 months post emp 2011 Percentage breakdown Fixed remuneration STI LTI Fixed remuneration STI LTI Depending on the circumstances, Mr may be entitled to an additional paym of remuneration 39% 8% 53% Nil 46% 14% 40% consideration for the restraint.
-Mr Cou also be paid an amount equivalent to Post employment benefits Post-employment restraint Crown may impose a restraint for various periods up to 36 months.
-Depending on the Nil. fixed remuneration for any period duri a restraint applies. circumstances, Mr Craigie may be entitled to an additional payment in consideration for the Termination restraint.
-Mr Craigie may also be paid an amount By Senior Executive: 12 months' notice. equivalent to his monthly fixed remuneration for any period during which a restraint applies.
-By Crown: 12 months' notice without cause; one notice for performance issues; three n notice due to incapacity.
+Rowen B Craigie Kenneth M Barton Current Position Chief Executive Officer (commenced 1 Decemb Mr Craigie had a five year with Crown Limited which December 2012.
+Mr Craig contract of employment of er 2007): employn was due gie entere During FY11, nent agreement eto expire in ed into a new Chief Financial Officer, (commenced 9 March employment contract wi commenced on 9 March in March 2015.
+Barton's Limited Fixed Remuneration Base salary: \$2,984,801 per annum. \$1,234,801 per annum.
+Superannuation Compulsory Superannual Contributions up to the mbase, equating to \$15,19 naximum (contribution Compulsory Superannua Contributions up to the r base, equating to \$15,1 maximum contribution Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Burswood facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
+Complimentary privileges at Crown Melbourn and Burswood facilities, mobile telephone are salary sacrifice arrangements for motor vehicle and superannuation.
+Until Mr Barton relocated to Melbourne, Crown will meet the weekly to costs of his Melbourne/Sydney commuting a provide hotel accommodation while in Melbourne.
+Performance based remuneration า STI: Discretionary up to a maximum of \$2,000,000 of which up to a maximum of \$1,000,000 is assessed by the Executive Chairman based on the achievement of personal KPOs.
+A further \$1,000,000 may be paid at the discretion of the Crown Board if Crown's performance substantially exceeds that set out in Crown's business plan and represents an exemplary outcome.
+Mr Barton's annual target STI is \$500,000 and payment depends on meeting agreed personal KPOs.
+The STI may, at the discretion of the Nomination and Remuneration Committee, be increased to a maximum of \$750,000 if Mr Barton exceeds his KPOs and Crown also achieves its performance objectives.
+LTI: Participation in the Gamir that LTI ceased.
+The Gam in detail in previous Repo ning LTI w Mr Barton has been invit Crown LTI.
+Subject to ac per share targets in FY1 Mr Barton is eligible to re (15% for FY11, 20% for and 40% for FY14).
+See chieving in 1, FY12, feceive up FY12, 25 nternal earnings FY13 and FY14, to \$4,500,000 % for FY13 2011 Percentage breakdown of remuneration Fixed remuneration 1 39% STI 8% LTI 53% Fixed remuneration 1 46% STI 14% LTI 40% Post employment benefits Nil 070 0070 Nil 1470 4070 Post-employment restraint Crown may impose a rest periods up to 36 months. circumstances, Mr Craigie an additional payment in restraint.
+Mr Craigie may equivalent to his monthly any period during which a Dependi e may be considera also be p fixed rem ng on the entitled to ation for the aid an amount uneration for Nil.
 Termination By Senior Executive: 12 months' notice.
 6 months' notice.
-Termination benefits 24 months fixed remuneration upon c By Crown: 12 months' notice without cause; one month's notice for performance issues (following least three months' notice to improve); three months' 6 months' notice without cause; one month's notice for performance issues (following least 3 months' notice to improve); 3 months' notice for incapacity. of employment - see further the discle accompanying the Senior Executive re table below. notice for incapacity.
-Payments made prior to Nil Termination benefits Nil Nil commencement Directors' Fees Nil Payments made prior to commencement Nil A \$400,000 sign on payment in 2010 less applicable taxes in order to compensate Mr Barton for unvested incentives forfeited on cessation of employment with his previous employer.
-Other 1111 Directors' Fees Nil Nil autorophysion Other A summary of the terms of the 2010 Crown LTI to which Mr Craigie is a member is set out on page 54.
-A summary of the terms of the 2010 Crown LTI to which Mr Barton is a member is set out on page 54.
-Includes voluntary and compulsory superannuation.
+By Crown: 12 months' notice without cause; one month's notice for performance issues (following least three months' notice to improve); three months' notice for incapacity.
+6 months' notice without cause; one month's notic for performance issues (following least 3 months' notice to improve); 3 months' notice for incapacity.
+Termination benefits Nil Nil Payments made prior to commencement Nil A \$400,000 sign on pay applicable taxes in order for unvested incentives femployment with his pre to comported o ensate Mr Barton n cessation of Directors' Fees Nil Nil . , Other A summary of the terms of to which Mr Craigie is a n page 54.
+A summary of the terms to which Mr Barton is a page 54.